xini/silverstripe-upload-folder-select-handler/readme.md

 This module removes this extra step by automatically setting the display folder to the upload folder if that is defined for an `UploadField`.

+### SilverStripe 4 compatibility

+This module will be obsolete by the changes introduced in [this pull request] (https://github.com/silverstripe/silverstripe-asset-admin/pull/763) (probably SS 4.2).
+There won't be a SS4 compatible version of this module.

 ## Requirements

 * SilverStripe Framework ~3.2